 Trained as a speech-language pathologist, Dr. Culbertson has served as an educator and practitioner and in the public and private sectors and is co-author of several clinical assessment instruments for adults and children as well as other scholarly works–including an anatomy and physiology text and an anatomy and physiology workbook.
 His professional interests include neurogenic speech and language disorders, multicultural issues in treatment, phonology, and innovation in service and teaching delivery modalities.

-Dr. Culbertson teaches and is the program coordinator for the Speech-Language Sciences and Technology (SST) program in the Department of Health Sciences and serves as advisor to the highly successful online Speech-Language Pathology Assistant Training Certificate program in the College of Health and Human Services.
+Dr. Culbertson teaches in the Communication Sciences and Disorders (CSD) program and serves as advisor to the highly successful online Speech-Language Pathology Assistant Training Certificate program.
 He has served on the NAU faculty senate, including executive positions as secretary, vice president, and president.

 CSD 202: Phonetics for Speech Language Pathologists

 CSD 251: Anatomy and Physiology for Speech Language Pathologists

 CSD 405: Neurological Foundations of Speech, Language and Hearing